Kiara T. Dunbar

 i know a strong thing when i see one,

-so i looked into the mirror for the first time.
+so i looked into a mirror for the first time.

 and when heaven calls, it’s because i died